Campo Pequeno Bullring: The Public Arena on the 21st Century

 Constructed in visible solid brick from the outside, the Campo Pequeno square would come to be a target of a deep restoration work in the beginning of the 21st century.
-This square was inaugurated in 1892, with inspiration from Madrid’s bullfight arena and projected in a neo-arabic revivalist architecture.
+This square was inaugurated in 1892, with inspiration from Madrid's bullfight arena and projected in a neo-Arabic revivalist architecture.
 The museum integrates and evokes both the Portuguese bullfight history and national traditions.
 The bullring had its first ring structurally altered from the original brick arcs to solid brick.
 The exterior ring stood unaltered on a structural level, only being target of reparations and reinforcements.
 The most significant change was to the removable cover, that turns the square into a more versatile space, making it possible to use all year for different purposes.

 The former Portuguese bullfighter Rui Bento Vasques directs the bullfighting activities since the opening of the square in 2006.
 There is a commercial gallery in the underground area of the square, today known as the Campo Pequeno shopping centre, as well as some commercial spaces on the ground floor, like bars and restaurants.
 The financing of the investment turned out to be too heavy for the exploration conditions of this space.
 In 2014, the debt was over 100 million euros, where 90 million were to the Portuguese Central Bank.
 The Renovation Society of Campo Pequeno was declared bankrupt in the same year.

 In 2019, the businessman Álvaro Covões and the Horizon fund, from Pires de Lima and Sérgio Monteiro, won the selling contest and paid 37 million for the arena. Álvaro Covões is the concerts and shows promoter and Horizon fund is specialised in infrastructure management.

 Museum of Campo Pequeno

-The museum of Campo Pequeno reopened in 2015, integrating a part of the old museum’s assets and the Sector 1 bullfighting group.
+The museum of Campo Pequeno reopened in 2015, integrating a part of the old museum's assets and the Sector 1 bullfighting group.
 To this collection, other pieces were added, like the donations made by José Samuel Lupi, Francisco Mascarenhas and Joaquim Bastinhas.
 The space aims to create a memorial space of the Portuguese bullfighting tradition, as well as the publicity of the bullfighting culture in general to the public, valuing the immaterial heritage of it.

-According to Diário de Notícias, since the inauguration and until February of 2016, 11 thousand people from 94 different countries visited the museum.
+According to Diário de Notícias, since the inauguration and until February 2016, 11 thousand people from 94 different countries visited the museum.
 The visitors were mostly Portuguese and French people followed by German, Brazilian, Italian and Spanish visitors.
 There were also visitors from Iraq, Uganda and New Zealand, aged between 25 and 45 years old.